richarddmorey/tweetRcode/README.md

 ## Known issues

 * There seems to be an issue where posting a reply to *someone else's tweet* gets posted on your own timeline (not as a reply).
 I assume this is an issue with the [`twitteR`](https://cran.r-project.org/web/packages/twitteR/) package.

+* Replies aren't tagged with anyone in the thread.
+You'll need to mention users explicitly if you want them to be notified that you replied.